Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 • blood viscosity.

-In the treatment of elecampane and the preparations in which it is included, one should strictly adhere to the instructions and do not exceed the dosage, because such side effects (poisoning symptoms) may appear:
+When treating elecampane and the drugs that contain it, you should strictly adhere to the instructions and do not exceed the dosage, because the following side effects (symptoms of poisoning) may appear:

 • increased salivation.

-In any pharmacy, you can buy ready-made dried elecampane roots with detailed instructions for their use, you can also purchase the drug "Alanton" - used for stomach ulcers and the drug "Alantolactone" - to get rid of helminths.
+In any pharmacy you can buy ready-made dried elecampane roots with detailed instructions for their use, you can also buy the drug “Alanton” - used for stomach ulcers and the drug “Alantolactone” - to get rid of helminths.

-From the dried roots of elecampane, you can prepare a decoction, infusion, alcohol tincture, ointment and powder, depending on the existing health problem.
+From dried elecampane roots you can prepare a decoction, infusion, alcohol tincture, ointment and powder, depending on the existing health problem.

 Elecampane tea.
 Take 1 teaspoon of elecampane and pour 1 liter of boiling water.
 Leave for 15 minutes.
 Take a glass 2-3 times during the day along with.

-Decoction of elecampane.
-1 st. pour boiling water over a spoonful of elecampane roots, put the dishes in a pot of boiling water and keep covered for 30 minutes.
-Let cool, strain and add water to make a glass of prepared drink.
-Take 1 tbsp. spoon 30 minutes before meals in a warm form.
+Elecampane decoction.
+1 tbsp.
+Pour boiling water over a spoonful of elecampane roots, place the dishes in a pan of boiling water and keep covered for 30 minutes.
+Let cool, strain and add water to make a glass of the prepared drink.
+Take 1 tbsp. spoon 30 minutes before meals, warm.

 Infusion of elecampane.
-1 st. pour a spoonful of elecampane with a glass of boiling water and leave to infuse for 5-6 hours.
+1 tbsp.
+Pour a spoonful of elecampane with a glass of boiling water and leave to steep for 5-6 hours.
 Strain, take 1 tbsp. spoon 3 times a day.

-Pour 1 teaspoon of elecampane with a glass of cold water, leave for 8-12 hours.
-Such an infusion can be taken up to 8 times a day for 1-2 tbsp. spoons.
+Pour 1 teaspoon of elecampane into a glass of cold water, leave for 8-12 hours.
+This infusion can be taken up to 8 times during the day, 1-2 tbsp. spoons.

-Elecampane tincture.
-2 tbsp. spoons of roots, pour 0.5 liters of vodka in a glass bowl.
-Insist for 10-12 days in a dark place, shaking occasionally.
+Tincture of elecampane.
+2 tbsp. spoons of roots pour 0.5 liters of vodka in a glass container.
+Leave for 10-12 days in a dark place, shaking occasionally.
 Strain and take 20 drops 30 minutes before meals.

 Wine with elecampane.
-120 g of fresh elecampane rhizomes, pour 0.5 liters of red wine, boil for 10 m, strain.
+Pour 120 g of fresh elecampane rhizomes into 0.5 liters of red wine, boil for 10 m, strain.
 Take 50 ml 2-3 times a day before meals.

-Powder from the rhizomes of elecampane.
-Take 1 g powder of crushed elecampane rhizomes (at the tip of a knife) 2 times a day before meals with water.
+Powder from elecampane rhizomes.
+Take 1 g of powdered elecampane rhizomes (on the tip of a knife) 2 times a day before meals with water.

 Elecampane ointment.
-1 st. mix a spoonful of elecampane root powder with 4-5 tbsp. tablespoons of unsalted bacon, boil for 15 minutes, then strain hot through a thick cloth.
-Lubricate the affected areas 1 time per day until the condition improves, and then wash with a warm decoction of elecampane for a couple of days.
+1 tbsp.
+Mix a spoonful of elecampane root powder with 4–5 tbsp. spoons of unsalted lard, boil for 15 minutes, then strain through a thick cloth while hot.
+Lubricate the affected areas once a day until the condition improves, and then wash with a warm decoction of elecampane for a couple of days.
 Elecampane ointment should be prepared in small portions and stored in the refrigerator.

 Important!
-Be sure to consult your doctor before using elecampane!
+Before using elecampane, be sure to consult your doctor!

 To strengthen the immune system.
-50 g of elecampane root, pour 1 liter of water and boil for 25 minutes over low heat, strain and mix with 0.5 cups of apple juice and 150 g of sugar.
+Pour 50 g of elecampane root into 1 liter of water and boil for 25 minutes over low heat, strain and mix with 0.5 cups of apple juice and 150 g of sugar.
 Cool and drink 3 tbsp. spoons before meals 3 times a day.
-Take it within a month.
+Take within a month.

-In this recipe, you can also use fresh elecampane root, then you need to take 300 g, finely chop and boil for 20 minutes.
+In this recipe you can also use fresh elecampane root, then you need to take 300 g of it, finely chop it and boil for 20 minutes.

 , .
 Boil 20 g of elecampane for 5 minutes in 200 ml of water.
 Leave for 4 hours in a warm place.
-Use as a mouthwash.
+Use as a mouth rinse.

 , .
 Take 15 g of elecampane and angelica, pour 1 liter of cold water, bring to a boil, boil for 10 minutes, cool.
 Strain and drink instead of tea.

-And other diseases accompanied by gastric and duodenal ulcers, colitis, diseases of the liver and biliary tract,.
-2 times a day before meals, take 1 g (at the tip of a knife) of elecampane rhizomes powder with water.
+And other diseases accompanied by gastric and duodenal ulcers, colitis, liver and biliary tract diseases.
+2 times a day before meals, take 1 g (at the tip of a knife) of elecampane rhizome powder with water.

 Burns, poorly healing wounds, bedsores, and others.
-Apply ointment to the affected areas of the skin once a day (for the recipe, see above).
-When healing begins, then wash the skin with warm decoction for another 2-3 days.
+Apply ointment to the affected areas of the skin once a day (see recipe above).
+When healing begins, wash the skin with warm broth for another 2-3 days.

 .
-Mix 0.5 l of vodka with 2 cups of grated fresh elecampane roots.
+Mix 0.5 liters of vodka with 2 cups of fresh grated elecampane roots.
 Leave for 9 days.
 Take 1 tbsp. spoon before meals for 2-3 months.

-Inflammation of the sciatic nerve (, neuralgia), backache in the lumbar region (lumbago), in the back and shoulder girdle, dislocations, injuries, sprains.
+Inflammation of the sciatic nerve (neuralgia), shooting pain in the lumbar region (lumbago), in the back and shoulder girdle, dislocations, injuries, sprains.
 To relieve pain, you can prepare a rub.
-1.5 st. spoons of elecampane, pour 100 ml of vodka, leave for 12 days, strain.
-Rub the sore spot and wrap something warm.
+1.5 tbsp. spoons of elecampane pour 100 ml of vodka, leave for 12 days, strain.
+Rub the sore spot and wrap it with something warm.

 Mix elecampane root powder in equal proportions with liquid honey.
-Apply to the sore spot, and put a clean linen or cotton cloth on top and secure with a woolen shawl or scarf.
-After 30-40 minutes, remove the honey compress and wash the skin area with warm water.
+Apply to the sore spot, then place a clean linen or cotton cloth on top and secure with a woolen scarf or scarf.
+After 30-40 minutes, remove the honey compress and rinse the skin area with warm water.

-100 g of elecampane roots, pour 0.5 liters of water, let stand for 3-4 hours, then boil for 20 minutes over low heat, strain and add to the bathroom with water.
+Pour 100 g of elecampane roots into 0.5 liters of water, let stand for 3-4 hours, then boil for 20 minutes over low heat, strain and add to a bath of water.
 Take a warm bath for 15 minutes before going to bed every other day.
-Course - 10 procedures.
+Course – 10 procedures.

 Elecampane - video